Cultural Tour of Plovdiv's Old Town Museums and Galleries

 After that we’ll be heading down to the innermost landmarks of Plovdiv’s Old Town.
 We’ll be passing the Paldin restaurant – a landmark unto itself and one of the most prestigious restaurants in the city.
-We can stop here for lunch, or simply for a nice coffee and dessert.

 We’ll end up just in front of the “Hippocrates” Pharmacy Museum – the only pharmaceutical museum exhibition in the country.
 It offers a look into the world of medicine starting from the Revival Period, all the way up to the beginning of the 20th century – a time during which medication was made entirely out of natural ingredients.